brscrt/kafkaProducer/README.md

 ## Data file
 For sample input data, [data.csv](data/data.csv) file was used.

+## Dockerizing this project
+This project can be dockerized with this prepared [Dockerfile](Dockerfile).
+If you want to generate a Dockerfile by yourself, you can run distDocker gradle task that is situated in [build.gradle file](build.gradle).

 ## Apache Kafka properties
 A config file must be defined to comminicate kafka service.
 In this project, myproperties.properties file was used as shown below.